Tipping the valet can be confusing and awkward. A lot of questions arise:

 - Do you tip when you drop off or when you pick up your car?
 It’s been suggested to tip when you drop off so your car is treated better.
 But isn’t it awkward to not tip at the end – especially if it’s a different valet attendant!?

 A few years ago, one former valet suggested tipping $1 for every $10k your car is worth.
-But I fear that doing so may leave you under-tipping valet attendants.
-If you own a pre-owned $5k car, you’re tipping $0.50.
-“Excuse me while I dig out some change for your tip!”
+But doing so may leave you under-tipping valet attendants.
+For example, if you own a pre-owned $5k car, you’re tipping $0.50.
+Here are some guidelines to help you figure out how much to tip a valet.

 5 Golden Rules Of Valet Tipping